NitroGuy10/Vegas_Oscillator_Randomizer/README.md

 From Vegas, you can find it under Tools > Scripting > OscillatorRandomizer

-You can also add it to your toolbar by double-clicking on the toolbar, choosing ChromaticAberration from the left menu, and clicking "Add ->".
+You can also add it to your toolbar by double-clicking on the toolbar, choosing OscillatorRandomizer from the left menu, and clicking "Add ->".